 We are subject to a wide range of environmental laws and regulations in the various jurisdictions in which we operate, and these laws and regulations have tended to become more stringent over time.
 Violations of environmental laws could lead to substantial costs and liabilities, including civil and criminal fines and penalties.
-Environmental compliance is an increasingly important consideration in our businesses, and we expect to continue to incur significant capital expenditures and operational and maintenance costs for environmental compliance, including costs related to reductions in air emissions including carbon dioxide ("CO2") and other greenhouse gases ("GHG"), wastewater discharges and waste management.
+Environmental compliance is an increasingly important consideration in our businesses, and we expect to continue to incur significant capital expenditures and operational and maintenance costs for environmental compliance, including costs related to reductions in air emissions such as carbon dioxide ("CO2") and other greenhouse gases ("GHG"), wastewater discharges and waste management.
 We closely monitor the potential for changes in pollution control laws and take actions with respect to our operations accordingly.
-See note 33 to our Group Annual Financial Statements included elsewhere in this Annual Report for more information.
+See note 32 to our Group Annual Financial Statements included elsewhere in this Annual Report for more information.

 Sappi Fine Paper North America is subject to stringent environmental laws in the United States.
 These laws include the Federal Clean Air Act, the Clean Water Act, the Resource Conservation and Recovery Act, the Comprehensive Environmental Response, Compensation and Liability Act and their respective state counterparts and implementing regulations.
-On June 29, 2009, the State of Maine, Department of Inland Fisheries and Wildlife, issued a decision requiring Sappi Fine Paper North America to install a fish passage at the Cumberland mills dam associated with the Westbrook mill, the most downriver dam on the Presumpscot River.
-A second hearing that began on November 18, 2009 to determine further fishway requirements, including design and operation, has been continued until January, 2010, and a decision is expected during the second quarter of 2010.
-The installation of a fishway on the Cumberland mills dam will trigger the obligation to install fishways at Sappi Fine Paper North America's dams upstream of the Cumberland mills dam as well, to allow natural fish migration and thus promote the restoration of native species to the river.
-The total cost of all fishways associated with Sappi's dams along the Presumpscot River is estimated to be in the range of approximately US\$ 18 million to US\$ 28 million, part of which is expected to be incurred in the near future and part of which will be incurred over a number of years.
-Because the proceedings regarding fishway design and operation are still pending, we do not know when the construction phase at the Cumberland mills dam will begin, or the precise timing for incurring related costs.
+On June 29, 2009, the Commissioner of the Department of Inland Fisheries and Wildlife, State of Maine (the "Commissioner"), issued a decision requiring Sappi Fine Paper North America to install a fish passage at the Cumberland Mills dam associated with the Westbrook mill, the most downriver dam on the Presumpscot River.
+On May 12, 2010, the Commissioner accepted a conceptual design for the fish passage jointly proposed by the state, several non-governmental organizations and Sappi Fine Paper North America, and final detailed design drawings were submitted to the Commissioner on September 24, 2010.
+A final order approving the design was issued to Sappi Fine Paper North America on October 5, 2010.
+Pursuant to the order, construction of the fish passage must be completed by May 1, 2013.
+Costs associated with construction and relating engineering of this fish passage are estimated to be approximately US\$ 4 million to US\$ 5 million.
+Fish passage at the next dam upstream, the Saccarappa dam, must be operational two years after the Cumberland Mills dam fishway is completed, or during the spring of 2015.
+Installation of the Cumberland Mills dam fishway may also trigger, over a period of approximately ten years, the obligation to install fishways for at least some of Sappi Fine Paper North America's other four upstream dams as well, to allow natural fish migration and thus promote the restoration of native species to the river.
+The total cost of all fishways associated with Sappi's dams along the Presumpscot River is estimated to be in the range of approximately US\$ 18 million to US\$ 28 million, which includes costs expected to be incurred in the next several years for the fish passage on the Cumberland Mills and Saccarappa dams as well as estimated costs for upstream fishways which may be incurred in the future.
+Because construction of additional fishways depends on several future contingencies, including the results of data gathering on fish populations in the river, we do not know the precise timing for incurring related future costs, assuming such obligations are triggered.